-KEY FINDINGS
+KEY FINDINGS:

-A large majority (85 percent) of surveyed micro, small, and medium enterprises (MSMEs)i reported using digital toolsii for business purposes in the past year during COVID-19.
+miger majority (85 percent) of surveyed micro, small, and medium enterprises (MSMEs) reported using digital tools for business purposes in the past year during COVID-19.

-Surveyed online respondents looked favorably on digital tool use during the pandemic: a large majority (78 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.^{III}
+Online respondents looked favorably on digital tool use during the pandemic: a large majority (78 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.i

-Surveyed online MSMEs reported that digital tools were helpful for adapting to COVID-19: more than half of surveyed online MSMEs reported that Facebook appsiv (65 percent) - and specifically WhatsApp (61 percent) - helped them adapt to the COVID-19 environment.
+Enterprises recognized the importance of new digital tools during COVID-19: a majority of surveyed online MSMEs reported that Facebook appsii (65 percent)-- and specifically WhatsApp (61 percent)-- helped them adapt to the COVID-19 environment.

-Social media tools, like Facebook apps, played a role across the spectrum of business functions about which surveyed MSMEs were asked about.
-More than half of surveyed online MSMEs reported using Facebook apps for communication-orientated business activities, specifically communicating with customers (51 percent) and suppliers (42 percent) in the past 30 days.
+Social media tools, like Facebook apps, played a role across the spectrum of business functions.
+More than half of online MSMEs reported recently using Facebook apps for communication-orientated business activities, specifically communicating with customers (51 percent) and suppliers (42 percent) in the past 30 days.

-Colombia is a top-performing economy in Latin America1, with a large micro, small, and medium enterprise (MSME) sector underpinning its consistent growth2 until the COVID-19-induced economic slowdown in 2020.
-By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) have become increasingly important to Colombia's MSME community during the pandemic.3 surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes in the past year during COVID-19."
-Additionally, a large majority (78 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.
+Colombia is a top performing economy in Latin America1, with a large micro, small, and medium enterprise (MSME)iii sector underpinning its consistent growth2 until the COVID-19-induced economic slowdown in 2020.
+By allowing some MSMEs to quickly pivot online and maintain their core business functions, digital tools (defined here as internet-based technologies) have become increasingly important to Colombia's MSME community during the pandemic.3 A new survey conducted by DAI and Ipsos in June and July 2021 found that a large majority (85 percent) of surveyed MSMEs were online, meaning that they had reported using digital tools for business purposes over the past year during COVID-19.^{iv} Additionally, a large majority (78 percent) of surveyed online MSMEs reported that digital tools were important or essential to keeping their business running during COVID-19.